 - the vagueness can’t be the ground to declare the law as unconstitutional if it’s arbitrary and eligible.

 - One of the landmark judgement of the Supreme Court which exclusively talks about the Freedom of Speech and Expression is no other than the Menaka Gandhi v.
 Union of India where the SC held that the Indian Constitution’s preamble itself guarantees the liberty of thoughts and expression and therefore the right given under Article 19 doesn’t restrict to any geographical area and moves with a citizen’s right to collect information and exchange ideas with others.

 - Within the case of Romesh Thappar v.
 State of Madrasit’s claimed that “Freedom of speech and expression that of the media lies at the bottom of all democratic institutions, without free political debate, no public education is feasible that’s necessary to the right functioning of the favoured government system.”
-Freedom of speech and expression includes the proper to speak and receive information like freedom of expression.

 - Within the case of Union of India v.
 Association for Democratic Reforms and Anr, the Supreme Court held that “One-sided information, disinformation, misinformation and non-information all create uninformed citizenship that creates democracy a farce.
 Freedom of speech and expression includes the proper to speak and receive information, including freedom of expression.
 The foremost essential of all freedoms is freedom of speech and expression.